-The oil reservoirs of self (not flood) lubricated bearings should be drained and refilled about every six (6) months.
-More frequent changes may be needed on high speed (3600 rpm) motors or if severe oil discoloration or contamination occurs.
+should be drained and refilled about every six- (6) months.
+More frequent changes may be needed on high-speed (3600-rpm) motors or if severe oil discoloration or contamination occurs.
 In conditions where contamination does occur, it may be advisable to flush the reservoir with kerosene to remove any sediment before new oil is added.
 Proper care must be taken to thoroughly drain the reservoir of the flushing material before refilling with the new oil.

-Refill the reservoir to the center of oil sight glass with a rust and oxidation inhibited turbine grade oil.
+Refill the reservoir to the center of oil sight glass with a turbine grade of oil that is rust and oxidation inhibited.
 Refer to the outline and lubrication nameplate for the correct viscosity.

-(b) Quantity of lubrication oil

-Please refer to the lubrication nameplate for oil quantity.

-(c) Oil viscosity
+- (b) Quantity of lubrication oil Please refer to the lubrication nameplate for oil quantity. - (c) Oil viscosity